Azure/azure-sdk-for-net/sdk/openai/Azure.AI.OpenAI/README.md

 dotnet add package Azure.Identity
 ```

-You will also need to [register a new AAD application][aad_register_app] and [grant access][aad_grant_access] to Configuration Store by assigning the `"App Configuration Data Reader"` or `"App Configuration Data Owner"` role to your service principal.

-Set the values of the client ID, tenant ID, and client secret of the AAD application as environment variables: AZURE_CLIENT_ID, AZURE_TENANT_ID, AZURE_CLIENT_SECRET.

 ```C# Snippet:CreateOpenAIClientTokenCredential
 string endpoint = "https://myaccount.openai.azure.com/";
 OpenAIClient client = new OpenAIClient(new Uri(endpoint), new DefaultAzureCredential(), "myDeploymentId");